Financial Issues for Cohabiting Couples

 Cohabitation is now common place and many people have children without being married.
 Many cohabitees assume that they have the same rights to property and maintenance as they would have if they were married, particularly if they have lived together for a long time or have children.
-That is not the case.
+Many assume that they have rights under ‘common-law marriage’, that is not the case.

-For couples where there are children, (whether or not they ever lived together), there is an option of making an application to the Court for an order under Schedule 1 of the Children Act 1989 for the following:-
+In some circumstances where a couple has children , whether or not they ever lived together), there is an option of making an application to the Court for an order under Schedule 1 of the Children Act 1989 for the following:-

 - Maintenance to be paid for a child if one parent lives abroad, or where the non resident parent earns more than the maximum amount the CSA or CMS will take into account.
 The latter are known as “Top Up” orders.
 The Court may also make maintenance orders to pay for educational expenses, a child’s disability, or where a child is over the age of 18 and is remaining in education; a child going to University may make an application themselves.